Download This Sample

 - On Christmas Day in 1492, Columbus’ ship, the Santa Maria, was shipwrecked on a reef.
 Columbus and his sailors built a new settlement using salvaged parts from the ship and called it Villa de la Navidad, or ‘Christmas Town’.

 - The Niña and the Pinta sailed back to Spain, leaving 40 men behind in the new settlement, arriving in 1493.
 Columbus had brought some captive Native Americans with him.

 - Christopher Columbus was named ‘Admiral of the Seven Seas’ due to his triumphs.
 On his second voyage, Columbus took 17 ships back to the Bahamas to collect the men he had left behind.
 He found that the settlement had been destroyed and all his men had been killed.
 He went against the Spanish Queen’s wishes and requested that the Native Americans acted as slaves and rebuilt the settlement for him.

 - On his third voyage, he discovered South America and explored the Orinoco River in Venezuela.

 - After the third voyage, the Queen of Spain heard about how Columbus had made the Native Americans his slaves and had him arrested, but Columbus managed to convince the King that one more voyage to the New World would bring him many riches.
 On his fourth voyage, Christopher Columbus discovered more of Central America, although he was still hoping that his ship would reach China.

-- On the fourth voyage, Columbus’ ship was wrecked and he and his crew were stranded in Cuba with the Native Americans.
-The Natives treated him badly and refused to feed him.
+- On the fourth voyage, Columbus’ ship was wrecked and he and his crew were stranded in Cuba.
+Because Columbus had insisted the Native Americans pay tribute to him every three months with food, supplies and treasures or face violent and cruel punishment, they had become resentful, staged revolts, and then refused to help him when he was shipwrecked.
 He was eventually rescued and taken back to Spain in 1504 and died in 1506, aged around 54, after falling ill.